garden-io/garden/docs/getting-started/2-initialize-a-project.md

 This is now enough configuration to build the project.
 Before we can deploy, we need to configure `services` in each module configuration, as well as set up a local cluster or connect to a remote cluster.

 Starting with the former, go ahead and open the newly created `backend/garden.yml` file.
 You'll find a number of commented-out fields, which reveal all the options available for the `container` module type.
-One of the is the `services` field.
+One of them is the `services` field.
 Just to keep things simple for now, go ahead and replace that block (or append to the file) the following:

 ```yaml
 services: